richardjennings/simple-ops/README.md

 Simple-Ops is a GitOps repository management tool.

 ## Why
-There is a lack of tooling available specifically designed to make managing a GitOps repository simple.

-Simple-Ops promotes repeatability and consistency as first class features.
+Simple-Ops promotes repeatability and consistency as first class features with the repository acting as a single source of truth.
 The [Verify command](#Verify) rebuilds all deployment manifests and compares the result with the current deployment manifests.
 This provides a convenient mechanism as a CI check or pre-receive hook that gives confidence in the correctness of manifests.

 Simple-Ops promotes the use of charts vendored in the repository as tgz files and does not support fetching remote charts at run-time.
 This 'vendoring' further improves reliability and resilience aiming to make the [Generate command](#Generate) a pure function.